Glaucoma Treatment Methods

 - Are very nearsighted or farsighted

-- History of taking steroid medication
+- Have history of taking steroid medication

 - Have past eye trauma